Is God a homophobic, intolerant bigot?

 about, it's the fact that God hates and despises homosexuality above all other sins.
 We know this because ... well ... okay, how do we know

-It turns out that Jesus Christ never said a single word about homosexuality, so it obviously wasn't high on his agenda.
+It turns out that, according to the Bible, Jesus Christ never said a single word about homosexuality, so it obviously wasn't high on his agenda.

 Why then do conservative Christians make it seem that homosexuality is worse

 Ironically, many modern-day Christians are Pharisees who condemn homosexuals for a "sin" Jesus never mentioned, while they are guilty of the major sins Jesus repeatedly and sternly condemned:

 hypocrisy and failing to treat other people with compassion.
 Jesus said that the